stjordanis/deepchecks/README.rst

    suite = single_dataset_integrity()
    suite.run(iris_ds)

-Will result in printing the suite's output, that starts with a summary of the check conditions
+Will result in printing the suite's output, showing checks that had conditions on them and also that didn't have conditions or outputs.
+The check with conditions starts with a summary table:

    .. raw:: html